ModusCreateOrg/ardugo/README.md

 The game will respond by placing a white stone on the board and then it is your turn again.
 You continue to alternate turns until one player wins.

+For each player, two scores update on the game display.
+The one to the right of the player color is the number of living stones.
+Just below the is the count of prisoners that player has captured.

 Pressing the "B" button restarts the game.

+# ToDo

+* Complete the rules for valid moves.
+* Add end-game detection and scoring.
+* Improve the algorithm for computer plays.

+The release build of the game uses 45% of the flash and 55% of the ram.
+That should be enough resources to implement an engaging algorithm for computer play on the small 9x9 board.

 # Serial Shell